Colorado Public Records Search

 Criminal records Colorado are not available online.
 There is some information (described as a "register of actions") available through an online vendor for a fee, including civil, water, felony, small claims, domestic, misdemeanor, and traffic cases.
 No information about juvenile cases can be accessed.

 The local court where the trial, hearing, or sentencing took place is where one may find full records of court proceedings, including charges, pleas, and sentencing.
 However, the Colorado Department of Corrections maintains an easily searchable database of inmates with mug shots and information about the person's next parole hearing, estimated date of release, and more.

 Colorado Vital Records

 A wide variety of records may be searched online through Colorado's archives, including marriage, divorce, teachers, veterans, horse registrations and more from many counties – but not every county makes every type of record available this way.
 Many of the search results may be ordered online for a fee.
 If records aren't found on the archives website, they may be available through the local county clerk's offices.
 Extensive records regarding probate may be researched online as well, from heirship to inventory of assets, and these may be ordered for a fee, including an additional $20 for certified copies.

 The Denver Public Health Department maintains records for that city and does allow some to be ordered over the phone.
 Still, certified copies of birth and death records can only be released to those with identification who are directly related to the person named on the document.
 Those over 100 years old are considered public and may be accessed by anyone.
-Many records may be found on RecordsFinder.com, a searchable database.
+A wide variety of Colorado vital records may be searched online on RecordsFinder or through Colorado's archives.